Best proxy servers for privacy: 9 trusted picks in 2025

 • Residential Proxy: Routes traffic through real residential IPs, making it appear as organic user activity.

-• Datacenter Proxy: Fast and cost-effective but easier to detect due to shared IP ranges.
+• Datacenter Proxy: Fast and cost-effective, but easier to detect due to shared IP ranges.

 • Rotating Proxy: Changes IPs periodically to improve anonymity.